 I’d also like to introduce you to Kanga and Roo, our Conference Mascots.
 They have already had a series of adventures in Miami and will continue to help us with the conference here in Australia.
 Please have a look at their Facebook page.

 In addition, we are pleased to provide you with some details of three very special TTRA Tours where you can not only extend your enjoyment of being with like-minded travel and tourism researchers but also experience some of our remarkable country.

 The Program is continually being updated as we secure our speakers and sessions.
-Below is a broad outline of some of what you can expect (we have more surprises and great speakers to announce!).
-We expect the full program will be online in May.
+You can view the program HERE.